 The FDA has already created a publically available reference document: The Purple Book: Lists of Licensed Biological Products (Purple Book) with reference product exclusivity and biosimilarity or interchangeability evaluations.
 When the draft guidance on interchangeability is finalized, the FDA will begin accepting applications and information will be available on licensed products in the Purple Book.
-Therefore, we recommend that the language proposed to amend AS 08.80.480 (38)(A) should include the title of the reference, i.e., the "Purple Book".
+Therefore, we recommend that the new language in Section 34-23-1, paragraph (9)(a) should include the title of the reference, i.e., as set forth in the latest edition of the "Purple Book".

-The reference in AS 08.80.480 (38)(B) to the "Approved Drug Products with therapeutic equivalence evaluations" which is commonly referred to as the FDA Orange Book, should be deleted.
+However, the language proposed to amend Section 34-23.1, paragraph (9)(b) which is to the latest edition of the FDA's "Approved Drug Products with therapeutic equivalence evaluations" which is commonly referred to as the FDA Orange Book, should be deleted.
 The Orange Book is the FDA's list of drug products approved under the Food, Drug and Cosmetic Act.
 As previously mentioned applications for and approval of interchangeable biological products are only authorized under the BPCIA and will be listed only in the Purple Book.